 In the Spring and Summer The Anchor offers a large family garden with tables that seat up to 12 people.
 Petanque, Bat and Trap and an outside stage for music festivals and special events such as Weddings and Barbeques.

-Upstairs is a large fuction room, capable of seating 90 which is frequently used for parties, celebrations, concerts, dance classes and meetings.
-It has a stage with a state of the art sound system and lighting and has hosted many top acts from all over the world.
+Upstairs is a large fuction room, capable of seating 60+ which is frequently used for parties, celebrations, concerts, dance classes and meetings.
+It has a roll in/roll out stage with a state of the art sound system and lighting and has hosted many top acts from all over the world.